ipspace/netlab/docs/labs/clab.md

 You can also change these *containerlab* parameters:

 * **clab.kind** -- [containerlab device kind](https://containerlab.dev/manual/kinds/).
-Set in the system defaults for all supported devices, use it only to specify the device type for [unknown devices](platform-unknown).
+Set in the system defaults for all supported devices; use it only to specify the device type for [unknown devices](platform-unknown).
 * **clab.type** to set node type (used by Nokia SR OS and Nokia SR Linux).
 * **clab.env** to set container environment (used to [set interface names for Arista cEOS](https://containerlab.dev/manual/kinds/ceos/#additional-interface-naming-considerations))
 * **clab.ports** to map container ports to host ports
 * **clab.cmd** to execute a command in a container.

-String values (for example command to execute specified in **clab.cmd**) are put into single quotes when written into `clab.yml` containerlab configuration file -- make sure you're not using single quotes in your command line.
+String values (for example, command to execute specified in **clab.cmd**) are put into single quotes when written into the `clab.yml` containerlab configuration file -- make sure you're not using single quotes in your command line.

-You can find the full list of supported Containerlab attributes in the [system defaults](https://github.com/ipspace/netlab/blob/dev/netsim/providers/clab.yml#L22) or print it with the `netlab inspect defaults.providers.clab.attributes` command.
+You can find the complete list of supported Containerlab attributes in the [system defaults](https://github.com/ipspace/netlab/blob/dev/netsim/providers/clab.yml#L22) or print it with the `netlab inspect defaults.providers.clab.attributes` command.

 To add other *containerlab* attributes to the `clab.yml` configuration file, modify **defaults.providers.clab.node_config_attributes** settings, for example: